Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - Neuromodulation isn’t considered a candidate mechanism because it’s too slow and imprecise to switch complex neural circuits and responses.
 - Switching in neural circuits means to modify that circuit’s neural activity.
 - This could mean changing the state of neurons or the state of synapses.
-- Soft switching: modulating the gain.
+- *Soft switching*: modulating the gain.
-- Hard switching: modulating the ability to evoke any response at all.
+- *Hard switching*: modulating the ability to evoke any response at all.
 - Due to the existence of a threshold for AP generation, hard switching can be implemented by strong inhibition.
 - E.g. Hyperpolarization = Switching a neuron off.
 - Gain modulation appears to be the primary mechanism by which cortical neurons nonlinearly combine input signals.